 - £6,000 for businesses with a rateable value between £15,000 and £51,000

 - £9,000 for businesses with a rateable value of over £51,000

 Any business which is legally required to close, and which cannot operate effectively remotely, is eligible for a grant.
 Grants will be awarded following the same process as in 2020, so any museums eligible previously will be eligible again.
 You can check your eligibility at the link below and then make your application via your Local Authority.

 You can read the full announcement from the Chancellor here>> (published 5 January)

-CLAIM BACK STATUTORY SICK PAY
+CLAIM BACK STATUTORY SICK PAY – extended

 The scheme will repay employers the current rate of SSP that they pay to current or former employees for periods of sickness starting on or after 13 March 2020.

-BUSINESS RATES HOLIDAY
+BUSINESS RATES RELIEF – extended